EdidiongEsu/portfolio/README.md

 ## My Writing

 ![](https://github.com/EdidiongEsu/portfolio/blob/master/img/medium.PNG)
 I write because i love to tell stories.
 For most projects, I make it a priority to put my findings out there hoping to inspire or teach someone.
-I am an author for [Towards Data Science](https://towardsdatascience.com), the biggest data science publications on Medium.
-Check [here](https://medium.com/@eddy.esu.22) to read more of my articles.
+I am an author for [Towards Data Science](https://towardsdatascience.com), the biggest data science publication in the world.
+Check [here](https://medium.com/@eddy.esu.22) to read more of my articles with great data insights.

 ## My Past Projects